 Day Trading As A Business: TFSA and RRSP Will Not Shelter Your Capital Gains

 Day traders typically work full-time at it.
-It is a job because it involves a significant amount of knowledge, strategy, and, of course, time in order to be successful.
+It is a job because it involves a significant amount of knowledge, strategy, and, of course, time to be successful.

-The income you earn from day trading can be considered as business income by the CRA.
-The CRA identifies day traders as a business when there’s a high amount of buying and selling and the time in between buying and selling a particular stock will be relatively short.
+The income you earn from day trading can be considered business income by the CRA.
+The CRA identifies day traders as a business when there’s a high amount of buying and selling and when the holding period for security is relatively short

-Another indicator for those who are investing as a business is their knowledge and experience with securities markets.
+Another indicator for those who are investing as a business is their degree of knowledge and experience with securities markets.
+For instance, if you’re a licensed securities representative or have formal certifications.
 If you’re considered a business, you’ll need to report your income and capital gains as a business.

 Also, every time you buy or sell a security, a T5008 slip is created.
 This is matched to your social insurance number and name.
 This matching permits the CRA to match it with your tax return.